arieh/Events/README.md

     obj.addEvent('test:once', function(){/* ... */ });

     obj.fireEvent('load:latched');

+You can also add your own pseudo events, by adding them to Events.Pseudoes.
+In order to create a new pseudo-event, add an object to the collection, containing either `addEvent` method, `fireEvent` method or both.
+You can even add a parameter to the pseudo-event.
+For example:

+    Events.Pseudoes.delayed = {
+        addEvent : function(type, fn, time){
+            this.addEvent(type, function(){
+                setTimeout(fn, time);
+            });
+        }
+    };

+This will allow you to do:

+    obj.addEvent('test:delayed(1000)', fn);//will fire a delayed event

+Some important notes:
+  * the `addEvent` method will be fired *instead* of the default `addEvent` method.
+It's arguments will be `event-type`, the function, and passed parameter (if exists).
+  * the `fireEvent` method will be fire *after* the default `fireEvent` method.
+It's arguments will be `event-type` and the event created by the method.

 ##Latched events
 Latched events are events that once fired once will dispatch automatically afterwards.
 Examples for such events can be